-- financial institutions or financial services entities; - broker-dealers; - governments or agencies or instrumentalities thereof; - regulated investment companies; - real estate investment trusts; - expatriates or former long-term residents of the U.S.; - persons that actually or constructively own five percent or more (by vote or value) of our shares; - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - insurance companies; - dealers or traders subject to a mark-to-market method of accounting with respect to the securities; - persons holding the securities as part of a "straddle," constructive sale, hedge, conversion or other integrated or similar transaction; - · U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships or other pass-through entities for U.S. federal income tax purposes and any beneficial owners of such entities; - tax-exempt entities; - controlled foreign corporations; and. - passive foreign investment companies.
+- financial institutions or financial services entities; - · broker-dealers: - · governments or agencies or instrumentalities thereof; - regulated investment companies; - real estate investment trusts; - · expatriates or former long-term residents of the U.S.; - persons that actually or constructively own five percent or more (by vote or value) of our shares: - persons that acquired our securities pursuant to an exercise of employee share options, in connection with employee share incentive plans or otherwise as compensation; - · insurance companies; - dealers or traders subject to a mark-to-market method of accounting with respect to the securities; - persons holding the securities as part of a "straddle," constructive sale, hedge, conversion or other integrated or similar transaction; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - partnerships or other pass-through entities for U.S. federal income tax purposes and any beneficial owners of such entities; - tax-exempt entities; - · controlled foreign corporations; and. - · passive foreign investment companies.

-If a partnership (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds our securities, the tax treatment of a partner, member or other beneficial owner in such partnership will generally depend upon the status of the partner, member or other beneficial owner, the activities of the partnership and certain determinations made at the partner, member or other beneficial owner or other beneficial owner or other beneficial owner or other beneficial owner level.
+If a partnership (including an entity or arrangement treated as a partnership for U.S. federal income tax purposes) holds our securities, the tax treatment of a partner, member or other beneficial owner in such partnership will generally depend upon the status of the partner, member or other beneficial owner, the activities of the partnership and certain determinations made at the partner, member or other beneficial owner level.
 If you are a partner, member or other beneficial owner of a partnership holding our securities, you are urged to consult your tax advisor regarding the tax consequences of the acquisition, ownership and disposition of our securities.